-Compare the 2022 Honda Insight EX vs Touring Trim Levels.
+Compare the EX vs Touring Trims.
 What is the difference?

 Let's start off with talking about the safety features and advanced driver aids that come on the 2022 Honda Insight's EX and Touring trim levels.
 Both get the bundle of Honda Sensing technologies, which compiles a slew of standard driver aids.
 This list of aids includes a collision mitigation braking system, road departure mitigation system, low-speed follow with the adaptive cruise control, lane keep assist, a system that recognizes traffic signs, lane departure warning, and forward collision warning.
 Driver assist technologies include automatic high beam headlights and a cross traffic monitor with the blind spot monitoring system.

 Passive safety features are just as important, of course, and Honda goes all-out in that regard.
 Both the EX and Touring trims get outfitted with the Advanced Compatibility Engineering (ACE) Body Structure.
 SmartVent front side airbags, advanced front airbags (i-SRS), a rollover sensor with the side curtain airbags, 3-point seatbelts in all seating positions, an automatic tensioning system for the front 3-point seatbelts, a LATCH system for child car safety seats in the rear, a seatbelt reminder for both front occupants, and child-proof door locks all come equipped.